wearetriple/dotnet-defaults/README.md

 - [Request cancellation](Patterns/CancelRequest.md)

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [[RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)].

+_"I'm coming to believe that we must all interpret the Code for ourselves."
+Qui-Gon said, "or it ceases to be a living pact, and becomes nothing more but a prison cell."_ - Gui-Gon Jinn in [Master & Apprentice](https://www.goodreads.com/book/show/40917496-master-and-apprentice)